joelouthan/theologic.us/content/posts/study-romans/sermon-romans5-6-11.md

 >James 1:2-3 (CSB) Consider it a great joy, my brothers and sisters, whenever you experience various trials, because you know that the testing of your faith produces endurance.

-TODO: Boast in our afflictions?
+Boast in our afflictions?
 Consider it a great joy for trials and tribulations?
+Who needs tribulations?
+Isn't life hard enough as is?

+Character and endurance?
+What is God preparing us for?

+To answer that question, you got to start again from the beginning.

 ## Our God